Studentidrettsforbundet/arrangere/README.md

 ## Emulators

-When running the application at localhost it gets connected to firebase emulators.
-An emulator is used to build and test apps locally.
+When running the application at localhost it uses the firebase emulators suite.
+The emulator suite is used to build and test apps locally.
 The app is connected to the Cloud Firestore emulator to safely read and write documents in testing.
+The Firestore emulator uses a copy of the production data to mimic the behaviour of  the production Firestore.

 Make sure you have a Java SDK downloaded and also the firebase tool package.
 Download this using the command:
 `npm install -g firebase-tools`

 1. Start the emulators by running the command `npm run emulator` in your terminal
 2. Open the UI by clicking the link in your terminal ( http://localhost:4000)

+Update the emulator data:

+1. Copy data from firestore (the production data): gcloud firestore export gs://arrangere-a8fca.appspot.com/your-chosen-name
+2. Download the data: gsutil -m cp -r gs://arrangere-a8fca.appspot.com/your-chosen-name .
+3. Update the path "emulator": "firebase emulators:start --import arrangereDefaultData" in package.json to use your new folder, i.e "--import your-chosen-name"

+N.B: The unit tests uses arrangereDefaultDate, replacing this will lead to failing tests without updating the collections ands doc Ids in the tests.

 ## Folder Structure